RohitIdeaUsher/kgkdiamonds/README.md

 ✅ Animated blinking UI effect
 ✅ Interactive popups and buttons

+## 📌 State Management Logic
+This app uses `flutter_bloc` with Cubit for state management.
+The key state management components include:
+- `FilterCubit`: Manages filtering logic and state changes.
+- `CartCubit`: Handles adding, removing, and managing items in the cart.
+- `ResultCubit`: Processes filtered data and manages the final display results.

+Each Cubit maintains a corresponding `State` class that updates the UI based on business logic.

+## 💾 Persistent Storage
+The app uses the `shared_preferences` plugin to store user preferences and settings persistently.
+Key data stored includes:
+- Cart items for session persistence

 ## 🚀 Installation & Setup
 1. Clone the repository:
    ```sh